-The installation of the complete length of the new access bridge culvert, including all appurtenances, shall be completely inspected by the Town Drainage Superintendent or Engineer prior to backfilling any portions of same.
-Under no circumstance shall the Contractor backfill same until the Town Drainage Superintendent or Engineer inspects and approves said pipe installation.
-The Contractor shall provide a minimum notice of 2 working days to the Town Drainage Superintendent or Engineer prior to the commencement of this work.
-The installation of this new access bridge is to be performed during the normal working hours from Monday to Friday of the Town Drainage Superintendent or Engineer.
+The installation of the complete length of the new culvert or enclosure pipe, including all appurtenances, shall be completely inspected by the Town Drainage Superintendent or the Consulting Engineer's Inspector prior to backfilling any portions of same.
+Under no circumstance shall the Contractor commence the construction or backfill of the new culvert or enclosure pipe without the site presence of the Town Drainage Superintendent or the Consulting Engineer's Inspector to inspect and approve said installation.
+The Contractor shall provide notice to the Town Drainage Superintendent or the Consulting Engineer a minimum of two (2) working days prior to commencement of the work.
+The installation of the new culvert structures are to be performed during normal working hours of the Town Drainage Superintendent and the Consulting Engineer from Monday to Friday unless written authorization is provided by them to amend said working hours.

-Once the H.D.P.E pipe has been satisfactorily set in place at the site, the Contractor shall completely backfill same with granular material M.T.O.
+For the access bridge and enclosure installations in roadway, driveway or parking areas, once the new aluminized steel type II corrugated pipe, or the H.D.P.E. plastic pipe has been satisfactorily set in place, the Contractor shall completely backfill same with granular material M.T.O.
 Type "B" O.P.S.S.
-(Ontario Provincial Standard Specification) Form 1010, with the exception of the top 305mm (12") of the backfill material for the full top width of the drain and the access bridge, which shall be granular material M.T.O.
+Form 1010 with the following exception.
+The top 305mm (12") of the backfill material for the full top width of the access, and the full top width of the drain or the excavated trench, and any approaches to and transitions shall be granular material M.T.O.
 Type "A" O.P.S.S.
 Form 1010.
-The end slopes of the backfill material over the H.D.P.E pipe from the invert of said pipe to the top of driveway elevation shall be constructed to allow for installation of quarried limestone on filter cloth erosion protection.
+All of the driveway approach areas extending from the Municipal or County roadway, or parking lot to the new bridge culvert shall be backfilled with compacted granular material M.T.O.
+Type "A" O.P.S.S.
+Form 1010, but only after all topsoil material has been completely removed and disposed of, and the minimum thickness of this granular material shall be 305mm (12").
+All areas outside of the roadway and access driveway or parking lot areas shall be backfilled with native material compacted to 96% of Standard Proctor Density and topped with a minimum of 50mm of topsoil, and receive seed and mulch.